 Select the Analysis Graph tab an click on the Fit button, to fit the data to the type curve.

 Click the Apply Graph Settings menu and select Linear.

 The analysis graph should appear, as shown below.

-Use the sliders to adjust the parameters for Transmissivity and Storativity, or, if you notice that the increment is too large and your curve moves too quickly, type the new parameter values in the fields manually.
+Use the sliders to adjust the parameters for Transmissivity (T) and Storativity (S), or, if you notice that the increment is too large and your curve moves too quickly, type the new parameter values in the fields manually.

-When you have achieved the best fit between the fitted line and your data, close the parameter controls by clicking the [x] button.
+When you have achieved the best fit between the Theis curve (black line) and your data (red points), close the parameter controls by clicking the [x] button.

 The Results frame of the Analysis navigator displays the calculated values.
 These values should be approximately: